 This brings us to one of the most confusing and widely debated topics of nutrition – cholesterol.
 In this article, I am going to teach you the difference between dietary and blood cholesterol.
 In addition, I’m going to give you nutrition tips so you can decrease your total blood cholesterol and improve your heart health!

 Did you know cholesterol is found in all animal tissues?

-Blood cholesterol is what travels in your bloodstream with the help of carriers called HDL and LDL cholesterol.
+Blood cholesterol travels in your bloodstream with the help of carriers called HDL and LDL cholesterol.
 HDL is the healthy type that carries cholesterol away from your body tissues.
 LDL is the unhealthy type that deposits cholesterol in your tissues and arteries.
-This can eventually harden and block your arteries leading to heart disease, heart attack or stroke.
+This can eventually harden and block your arteries leading to heart disease, heart attack, or stroke.

 On the other hand, dietary cholesterol is found in animal products such as meat, seafood, eggs, and dairy products.
-Remember, there is no cholesterol in plant foods.
+There is no cholesterol in plant foods.